An Agentic Approach to Metadata Reasoning: Experimental Evaluation

 \subsection{RQ3: Robustness against data messiness}

-To understand why traditional ranking-based retrieval engines fail in complex enterprise environments, we profiled the specific distribution of table types selected by both systems from our noisy synthetic data lake.
+To explain why ranking-based retrieval engines fail in complex enterprise environments, we analyzed the distribution of table types selected by both systems across our noisy synthetic data lake.
+Figure~\ref{fig:syn_selected_table_ratio} shows that 99.0\% of \name's selections are strictly noise-free, with the remaining 1.0\% error margin consisting of 0.5\% staging tables and 0.4\% subset tables.
+In contrast, the vector search baseline averages 35.6\% noise contamination, dominated by incomplete subset tables at 13.5\% and test splits at 10.7\%.

-Figure~\ref{fig:syn_selected_table_ratio} visualizes the performance comparison across the five BIRD synthetic datasets.
-Across all datasets, the \name's selections are almost entirely dominated by the "Table w/o noise" category (colored in dark blue).
-This confirms that \name is highly effective at filtering out noise and selecting high-quality tables from a pool of similar looking candidates.
-On average, 99.0\% of the tables selected by the \name were strictly noise-free.
-The negligible 1.0\% error margin primarily consisted of staging tables (\texttt{\_stg} at 0.5\%) and subset tables (\texttt{\_subset} at 0.4\%).

-Conversely, the vector search baseline retrieved a significantly lower proportion of clean tables, averaging only 64.4\%, while allowing severe noise contamination (35.6\%) into its Top-10 results.
-The noise was composed of various types, with incomplete data variants, specifically subsets (13.5\%) and test splits (10.7\%), representing the largest proportion of errors.
-In conclusion, these findings validate that the \name is far superior to a vector search retriever in in explicitly reasoning about data quality markers to avoid noisy, corrupted, or incomplete tables.
+This performance gap highlights a fundamental limitation of text embeddings: because staging copies, subset snapshots, and test splits preserve the same schemas and text as authoritative production tables, embedding geometry cannot separate clean tables from corrupted replicas. \name overcomes this conflation through a two-stage defense.
+During retrieval, discrimination-oriented indexing separates similar tables by contrasting their relative differences.
+During reasoning, \name inspects attached lineage metadata and invokes specification tools (\texttt{column\_profiler()} and \texttt{data\_finder()}) to verify row counts, NULL distributions, and temporal coverage.
+This dynamic verification allows \name to maintain an 85.5\% average F1-score across messy datasets, whereas standard vector search degrades to 30.0\%.